kaiser-rpg/KaiserRPG.github.io/_includes/action/intention/conjure-control.md

 #### Conjure Intention: Control

 Controlling a creature requires you to use a totem as part of a ritual.
 This totem can take many different forms but represents some form of knowledge or connection.
-It is possible to control a creature with a totem not affiliated with it, but you suffer a -5 penalty.
+It is possible to control a creature with a totem not affiliated with it, but you suffer a `-5` penalty.
 Without any totem, it is completely impossible.

 The Game Master will take the level of the creature being controlled and consult the Conjuring Table to determined the Difficulty of the Skill Check and how much mana you must expend.
 The Skill Check is made before the mana is spent.
 Mana spent on controlling does not need to be accumulated since it is removed directly from your Mana Pool.
 The Game Master can keep the level of the creature hidden until the Skill Check is made.

-If you gain at least 1 Degree of Success on the Difficulty Check, the creature might start to lose its volition.
+If you gain at least 1 Degree of Success on the [@skill Control @] Difficulty Check, the creature might start to lose its volition.
 To gain complete control, you require 1 DoS for every 10% of its LP it has remaining.
 So a creature at full Life Points would require 10 Degrees of Success while a creature at 30% would only require 3 DoS.
 If you do not gain enough DoS to control it, you still cause the creature to have one fewer AP next round and you can continue the ritual to try again next turn.
 You still spend mana even if you gain 1 DoS but do not control it.

 If you fail the Skill Check, compare your Degree of Failure with the Failed Conjuration Table.